unicef/giga-dagster/docs/deployment.md

 # Deployment Procedure

-## Dev Deployment

-### Pre-requisites

-- Access to the Bitwarden - UNICEF GIGA collection
-- Access to client Azure DevOps

-### How-to-Guide

-The CI/CD pipeline has been configured with GitHub and Azure DevOps.
-To deploy to the dev environment, simply create a PR and merge to the `main` branch.
-If you have admin permissions, you can also push directly to `main`.
+CI/CD has been set up with Azure DevOps.
+To deploy, simply merge changes into the relevant branch:

+`main` > DEV
+`staging` > STG
+`production` > PRD

-To manually trigger a deployment, go to the [Pipelines](https://unicef.visualstudio.com/OI-GIGA/_build) page and trigger the `unicef.giga-dagster` pipeline.
+To manually trigger deployments, go to the [Pipelines](https://unicef.visualstudio.com/OI-GIGA/_build) page and trigger the relevant pipeline:

-## Staging Deployment

-TBD

-## Production Deployment

-TBD
+- giga-dagster-deploy-dev
+- giga-dagster-deploy-stg
+- giga-dagster-deploy-prd